-In Korea, drinking alcohol and eating go hand in hand: alcohol is almost always served and enjoyed with snacks or side dishes called "Anju".
+In Korea, drinking alcohol and eating go hand in hand.
+Alcohol is almost always served and enjoyed with snacks or side dishes called anju.
 These dishes are often savory and/or spicy like spicy fried chicken or squid, but nuts and fruit are also popular anju.

 It is a requirement to order anju with drinks at many Korean bars, clubs, and karaoke places.
 Until recently, soju was the social drink of choice, but now beer, wine, and brand name hard liquors are also popular.
+You will need to know what to expect for your evening out in Korea or to a local Korean bar in your area.

 01 of 03